Translation Text Expansion: How it affects Design

 - Translation Text Expansion: How it affects Design

-Translating between languages always involves text expansion/contraction, i.e. the target text will often involve more or less characters, words and/or space.
-For marketers, graphic designers and website developers this brings certain challenges, especially if they are inexperienced at multilingual projects.
-What happens when a German translation can’t fit into the space allotted for it?
+Translating between languages involves text expansion/contraction, i.e. the target text will often include more or fewer characters, words and space.
+For marketers, graphic designers and website developers, this brings particular challenges, especially if they are inexperienced at multilingual projects.
+What happens when a German translation can’t fit into its allotted space?
 How does a web designer suddenly deal with lots of white space?
-How does a typesetter account for more words than he/she has space for?
+How does a typesetter account for more words than they have room for?

-Firstly, the length of a translation may vary a lot depending on a) the language b) the text type (technical, legal, literary) and c) translator’s particular writing style.
-So there are many variables that impact text length; it’s not just down to the language.
+Firstly, the length of a translation may vary a lot depending on a) the language, b) the text type (technical, legal, literary) and c) the translator’s particular writing style.
+So many variables impact text length; it’s not just down to the language.

-The following figures are indications but as a general rule most languages take up more space in translation than a source text in English: For example, when translating English into French or Spanish the translation will generally be about 15 % to 30 % longer than the original.
-For German or Dutch it can even be up to 35 % or more.
-Technical texts, especially about mathematics, physics or also about legal or economical issues, usually extend a translation much less than, say a literary translation.
+The following figures are indications, but as a general rule, most languages take up more space in translation than a source text in English: For example, when translating English into French or Spanish, the translation will generally be about 15 % to 30 % longer than the original, for German or Dutch it can even be up to 35 % or more.
+Technical texts, especially about mathematics, physics or legal or economic issues, usually extend a translation much less than a literary translation.

 • General: +25 / +40 %